FibStack/rc-model-controller/README.md

 ## Documentation

-For more detailed information about the board and the I2C protocol, please visit the [project page](https://fibstack.com/projects/rc-model-controller/).
+For more detailed information about the project, please visit the [project page](https://fibstack.com/projects/rc-model-controller/).

 ## License Information
 This product is open source!